AditiPandey568/namespace-kubernates/README.md

 - Explore Helm charts for easier management of Kubernetes applications.

 ## Contact
-For questions, feel free to reach out to [Your Name] at [Your Email].
+For questions, feel free to reach out to Aditi Pandey at pandeyaditi0307@gmail.com.